-Learn how to make the best chocolate sugar cookies with this easy recipe that doesn't require any refrigeration!
-Just mix the dough and bake it right away and you will get perfect chocolate sugar cookies with a crackled finish.
+Learn how to make the best soft and chewy chocolate sugar cookies with this easy recipe!
+Just mix the dough and bake it right away and you will get perfect soft chocolate sugar cookies with a crackled finish.

-If you want to make chocolate sugar cookies, you will need the following ingredients:
+If you want to make chocolate sugar cookies that are soft and chewy, you will need the following ingredients:

 - butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty